-As hub of breaking news and general conversation, from a recruiters point of view, Twitter is a mixture of B2B, B2C and social with a global audience of nearly 500 million users.
+As hub of breaking news and general conversation, from a recruiters point of view, Twitter is a mixture of B2B, B2C and social with a global audience of 300 million users.

 Great for joining in, having brief conversations and social/business interaction but totally dependent on having built an appropriate following.
 Unless you have specific candidate types you want to connect with, Twitter probably isn’t the way forward.

-As the largest social site on the internet with a reach of 900 million users, recruiters can be used for mostly B2C interaction.
+As the largest social site on the internet with a reach of 1.5 billion users, recruiters can be used for mostly B2C interaction.
 Some individuals who will tell you Facebook is a great place to recruit staff, but it’s more than likely that all of them have a vested interest in that being the case.

 I’ve always thought that trying to recruit on Facebook makes about as much sense as going on a pub crawl to search for candidates.
 Great if the potential candidate pool is huge – otherwise it could be a waste of valuable energy.

 With these three platforms dominating recruiters thoughts at the minute, it’s always worthwhile remembering that there are many thousands of other social/business networking sites too – many of them niche and therefore more likely to be relevant to a recruiter if the types of people they need to find are specialist to a particular or narrow sector.

 The key to ‘cracking’ the usefulness of them all is to understand the culture of the networking site/discussion forum first, before building an audience and communicating with them.
 Once you have engaged them and people are listening, the more likely it is that they’ll take your job propositions more seriously.